BRITE-REU/programming-workshops/source/workshops/04_git_cv/04_version_control_with_git_workshop.rst

 In this workshop you will use Snakemake to implement a basic pipeline to download, preprocess, and cluster single-cell RNA sequencing (scRNA-seq) datasets.
-During development, you will use git and GitHub for version control, to track changes, and to complete to-dos.
+During development, you will use git and GitHub for version control to track changes and complete to-dos.
 You can either complete the tasks on the Shared Computing Cluster (SCC) or on your local computer.
 We will be using the ``git`` command line interface throughout this workshop.